grantcolley/dipsocket/README.md

 ```

 ## Running the Example
-The example is a simple chat application.
+The example solution provided is a simple chat application.
 It consists of a WPF [client](https://github.com/grantcolley/dipsocket/tree/master/test/Client) and a ASP .NET Core [server](https://github.com/grantcolley/dipsocket/tree/master/test/Server).

 First launch the server.
 Then run multiple instances of the *Client.exe*.